D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: Introduction

-D2D networks in which each user accesses multiple cache nodes have been studied recently for the cyclic wrap-around topology with $K$ cache-less users and $K$ cache nodes in \cite{WCCWC}, referred to as the \textit{WCCWC scheme}.
-A MADCC network with other access topologies has not been discussed in the literature.
-Since the $t$-design and $t$-GDD access topologies cover other known network topologies except for the cyclic wrap-around topology, this paper studies multiaccess coded caching under these topologies for a D2D network.
-In any MADCC problem, the design parameters are the number of users $K$, the number of caches $\Gamma$, the number of files $N$, the cache memory $M$ (in files), and the number of caches a user has access to, $L$.
-For a given $\Gamma$, $N$, $M$ and $L$, the number of users $K$ in two different MADCC schemes differ since $K$ depends on the user-to-cache access topology.
-Therefore, to compare two MADCC schemes with different access topologies, the appropriate metric is the \textit{load per user} (or \textit{per user load}), defined as the transmission load $R$ normalized with the number of users $K$.
+In any MADCC problem, the design parameters are the number of users $K$, the number of caches $\Gamma$, the number of files $N$, the cache memory $M$ (in files), and the number of caches a user has access to, $L$ (referred to as the access degree).
+For a given $\Gamma$, $N$, $M$ and $L$, the number of users $K$ in two different MADCC schemes differs since $K$ depends on the user-to-cache access topology.
+Therefore, to compare two MADCC schemes with different access topologies, the appropriate metric is the \textit{load per user}, defined as the transmission load $R$ normalized with the number of users $K$.
 The lower the load per user for a given $\Gamma$, $N$, $M$ and $L$, the better the scheme.
-If the users can access the caches without any access cost, the $L$ of the two schemes under comparison need not be the same.
-Load per user is considered as a metric to compare two MACC schemes, or a MACC scheme and a coded caching scheme with dedicated caches, in \cite{PDB}, \cite{DPB} and \cite{KB}.
-In this paper, we use the metrics of load per user and subpacketization level to compare different MADCC schemes.
+Load per user was considered as a metric to compare two MACC schemes, or a MACC scheme and a coded caching scheme with dedicated caches, in \cite{PDB}, \cite{DPB} and \cite{KB}.
+In this paper, we use the metrics of load per user and subpacketization level to compare different MADCC schemes, while keeping the number of caches, cache size, and access degree the same.